rollasoul/med_names/README.md

 # med_names

 This is a small, messy, patched bunch of scripts that when put in the right place together with a [docker] (https://www.docker.com/) image help running Justin Johnson's [torch-rnn] (https://github.com/jcjohnson/torch-rnn) on a remote server.
 It was used in an art installation (see pic above).
 The torch-rnn is already trained on 20 000 first names (only some 4000 steps to keep the output rough) and generates new names.
-The client can be anything running python 2 and processing 3 (used a Raspberry Pi running Raspian) with a light sensor attached (used the ldr light sensor) - this triggers the first script and sends a request via sockets tp server, torch-rnn generates some 1000 names, sends the list to client, client starts running a processing script and displays a flickering name.
+The client can be anything running python 2 and processing 3 (used a Raspberry Pi running Raspian) with a light sensor attached - this triggers the first script and sends a request via sockets tp server, torch-rnn generates some 1000 names, sends the list to client, client starts running a processing script and displays a flickering name.
 It as well starts omxplayer playing back the waves.mp3 file (used a mini-speaker plugged into the audio port of the raspberry pi, bluetooth was too buggy).

 (also check the [project-website] (http://ouiouioui.space/lab#/nom/) for video of installation and detailed setup of raspberry pi)

 general prerequisites:

 - remote server (minimum specs 8gb ram)
-- local client (e.g. raspberry pi) with python 2 and processing 3 installed
+- local client (e.g. raspberry pi) with python 2 and processing 3 installed, light sensor and module (e.g. S002M light sensor)

 # install and run server side